 - Any modifications can be made to the issue branch as recommended.

 - Once any necessary changes have been made, project committers can mark the PR as approved.

 - Project committers should then determine what patch release this fix will be included in by updating the milestone label of both the PR and the issue.

 - Once a Pull Request is approved and scheduled, it can be merged into the

 - After a PR has been merged into the

-master branch, the
+main branch, the

-master branch should
+main branch should

 then be merged into the